options1k/options1k/content/blog/trades/2025/20250408 - Market crazyness.md

 The orangeman went wild with tariffs; the market panicked and dumped liek 10% in a few days.

-I also had a terrible week, and dumped most of my trading profits from last months.
+I also had a terrible week, and dumped most of my trading profits from last month.

 Here's the trades from the past week: